Japan's Kishida visits Fukushima plant to highlight safety before start of treated water release

 Japan has obtained support from the International Atomic Energy Agency to improve transparency and credibility and to ensure the plan by TEPCO meets international safety standards.
 The government has also stepped up a campaign promoting the plan’s safety at home and through diplomatic channels.

-Kishida told reporters after Sunday’s plant visit that he hoped to meet with the head of the national fisheries organization on Monday before his ministers decide the date at a meeting next week, Kyodo News agency reported.
-Kishida did not mention a starting date for the water release, which is widely expected to be at the end of August.

-During his visit on Sunday, Kishida saw wastewater filtering and dilution facilities and met with TEPCO president Tomoaki Kobayakawa and other top officials.
-He urged the officials to prioritize safety in the release and help prevent reputational damage to local fisheries, Kyodo said.

-While seeking understanding from the fishing community, the government has also worked to explain the plan to South Korea to keep the issue from interfering with their relationship-building.
+While seeking understanding from the fishing community, the government has also worked to explain the plan to neighboring countries, especially South Korea, to keep the issue from interfering with their relationship-building.
 Japan, South Korea and the U.S. are working to bolster trilateral ties in the face of growing Chinese and North Korean threats.

 South Korean President Yoon Suk Yeol's government recently showed support for the Japanese plan, but he faces criticism at home.
 During a joint news conference at Camp David, Yoon said he backs the IAEA's safety evaluation of the plan but stressed the need for transparent inspection by the international community.

-Kishida said Friday the outreach efforts have made progress, and that the decision will factor in safety preparations and measures for possible reputation damage on the fisheries.
+Kishida said Sunday that the outreach efforts have made progress, and that the decision will factor in safety preparations and measures for possible reputational damage to the fisheries.
+He said the government has provided scientific explanation to counter unscientific criticism, including from China.

 A massive March 11, 2011, earthquake and tsunami destroyed the Fukushima Daiichi plant’s cooling systems, causing three reactors to melt and contaminating their cooling water.
 The water is collected, filtered and stored in around 1,000 tanks, which will reach their capacity in early 2024.